Line-Tied Flux Rope Relaxation and Reconnection: A 3D Kinetic Case Study: Simulation Results

 Case I, matching closely to LAPD experimental parameters, is observed to develop cross-field diamagnetic currents in the two flux ropes in the initial relaxation prior to merging, generating magnetic field perturbations at the centers of the ropes opposite to the guide field direction.
 These currents develop due to the pressure gradients within each flux rope.
 The peak diamagnetic current is approximately \qty{0.44}{\ampere/\centi\meter^2} and is consistent with measurements of diamagnetic current in the LAPD experiment. \cite{vancompernolle2012}

 As seen in Fig. \ref{fig:2d_cuts}, a surprising transition occurs for case II, where the azimuthal current in the flux ropes reverses direction, leading to paramagnetic flux ropes after the initial relaxation.
-This transition has previously been observed in experiments on the Rotating Wall Machine at the University of Wisconsin–Madison \cite{paz-soldan2011} and is explained by considering the magnetic field line geometry in the system.
+This transition is related to well-known behavior in screw pinch equilibria.\cite{bickerton1958} The behavior has previously been observed in other experiments such as the Rotating Wall Machine at the University of Wisconsin–Madison,\cite{paz-soldan2011} but can be challenging to measure as the contribution is typically much smaller than the background field.
+It can be explained by considering the magnetic field line geometry in the system.
 As the current increases, the larger azimuthal field causes magnetic field lines to become more tightly wound.
-Magnetized electrons, flowing primarily along these field lines as they carry the rope current, follow this solenoidal path.
-The additional azimuthal current component from this spiraling electron flow creates an additional magnetic field component which aligns with the background field, thus leading to a paramagnetic enhancement of the magnetic field at the center of each flux rope.
+Magnetized electrons, flowing primarily along these field lines as they carry the rope current, follow this solenoidal path, contributing an additional magnetic field component which aligns with the background field, thus leading to a paramagnetic enhancement of the magnetic field at the center of each flux rope.

 We can construct a simple analytical estimate of these two effects from our simulation's initial conditions.
 From the initial distribution functions defined by Eqs. \ref{eq:F0} and \ref{eq:G}, we find the perpendicular pressure profile for one rope,